Britgo/entryFormGenerator/README.md

 ## Deploy

-To deploy on the github pages run `ng build --configuration production` while on the master branch and then push the files generated in the `docs/` directory.
+To deploy on the github pages run `ng build --configuration gh-pages` while on the master branch and then push the files generated in the `docs/` directory.
 Deployment will happen automatically after that.
 Make sure to add unversioned files when pushing.